 Representing the Public and Consumer Advocacy

 The Division of Behavioral Health works closely with many public agencies, service providers, and local governments.
-There are individual state-wide advisory committees for Mental Health, Substance Abuse and Problem Gambling.
+There are individual state-wide advisory committees for Mental Health, and Substance Abuse.
 The State Advisory Committee on Mental Health Services' input, along with input from other agencies, providers and advisory boards is needed for the strategic planning of services, as well as identification and resolution of problems.
 This information is also given to legislators considering changes in Behavioral Health Law.

 The DBH Office of Consumer Affairs can be directly accessed by consumers.
 Staff members are available to listen to concerns, investigate complaints and provide other advocacy services via the Helpline.
 Surveys are conducted to seek opinions on services and outcomes.
 They also help consumers by providing training, organizing advocacy activities and sharing information to affect public policy.